cs396-web-dev/spring2021/pages/_assignments/project01.md

 ---
 layout: assignment-two-column
-title: Project Proposal & Architecture Diagram
+title: Final Project Proposal
 abbreviation: P1
 type: project
-due_date: 2021-04-28
+due_date: 2021-05-02
 ordering: 1
-draft: 1
+draft: 0
 points: 5
 ---

-During the last three weeks of the course, you will be designing and implementing a final project of your choosing.
-The parameters of the project are described in detail on the <a class="pj" href="../project-description">project description page <i class="fas fa-link" aria-hidden="true"></i></a>.
+During the last 3 weeks of the course, you will be designing and implementing a final project of your choosing.
+The parameters of the project are described in detail on the [final project overview](project-description) page.

 ## Your task
-1. Carefully read the project description (linked to above).
+1. Carefully read the [final project overview](project-description) page.
-2. Then fill out this <a href="https://docs.google.com/document/d/13GhdF06vjr5sPnlUkMXeWTpmGkVSZ3vFc81qr6fQeFQ/edit?usp=sharing" target="_blank">project proposal worksheet</a>.
+2. Fill out this <a href="https://docs.google.com/document/d/13GhdF06vjr5sPnlUkMXeWTpmGkVSZ3vFc81qr6fQeFQ/edit?usp=sharing" target="_blank">project proposal worksheet</a>.

 Take a look at the appendix (in the Google Doc) for some examples of how to fill the worksheet out, but try not to be too constrained by these examples.
 Feel free to make this project work for you and your goals.